-A Niche Cost Leader Strategy concentrates primarily on the Traditional and Low End segments of the market.
-The company will gain a competitive advantage by keeping R&D, production and material costs to a minimum, enabling the company to compete on the basis of Price, which will be below average.
+A Niche Cost Leader Strategy concentrates on the Low Tech segment.
+The company will gain a competitive advantage by keeping R&D, production and material costs to a minimum, enabling the company to compete on the basis of price, which will be below average.
 Automation levels will be increased to improve margins and to offset second shift/overtime costs.